UNINETTSigma2/documentation/code_development/building.md

 #### Forcing MKL to use best performing routines
 MKL issue a run time test to check for genuine Intel processor.
 If this test fail it will select a generic x86-64 set of routines yielding inferior performance.
-This is well documentated in [Wikipedia[(https://en.wikipedia.org/wiki/Math_Kernel_Library) amd remedies in
+This is well documented in [Wikipedia](https://en.wikipedia.org/wiki/Math_Kernel_Library) and remedies in
 [Intel MKL on AMD Zen](https://danieldk.eu/Posts/2020-08-31-MKL-Zen.html).

 Research have discovered that MKL call a function called *mkl_serv_intel_cpu_true()* to check the current CPU.
 If a genuine Intel processor is